ErenMcLaren/Neutron_PDF_to_CSV/README.md

 `1-H-2,0.0149,1,6.674(6),9.53(3),0.975(60),,5.592(7),2.05(3),7.64(3),0.000519(7)` <br />
 `1-H-3,12.26 Y,1/2,4.792(27),4.18(15),6.56(37),,2.89(3),0.14(4),3.03(5),< 6.0E-6` <br />

-Afterwards, the output CSV file was checked with the original PDF file.
-There remains no obvious method besides manually checking the numbers per row to verify that the conversion was successful.
-After verifying that the values in five rows randomly-selected from the CSV files matched exactly their counterparts in the PDF file, it was assumed that the rest of the CSV file copied all the information correctly.
+At this point, `pages` was changed to `"all"`, and the final CSV file was obtained.
+Once again, the final CSV file was checked with the original PDF file.
+There remains no obvious method besides manually checking the numbers per row to verify that all the values in all 10 pages of the PDF remain the exact same.
+After verifying that the values in five rows randomly-selected from the final CSV file matched exactly their counterparts in the PDF file, it was assumed that the rest of the CSV file copied all the information correctly.
 Empty cells in the PDF are empty in the corresponding CSV file, preserving the dimension of the data structure.
 Should there be a way to more rigorously approaching this problem, please contact me.

 This project concludes with a reflection: consider storing experimental data both in a PDF format, for final copies, and a machine-readable format, like a CSV, to be used in data science applications.